isomorphic-software/smartclient-docs/classes/DSRequest.md

 ## Attr: DSRequest.exportDisplay

 ### Description
 Specifies whether the exported data will be downloaded as an attachment or displayed in a new browser window.
-See [ExportDisplay](../reference_2.md#type-exportdisplay) for more information.
+See [ExportDisplay](../reference.md#type-exportdisplay) for more information.

+**Flags**: IR

+---
+## Attr: DSRequest.exportImageQuality

+### Description
+If exporting in [JPEG format](../reference.md#type-exportimageformat), the output JPEG quality level.
+This is a number from 0 to 1, with 1 representing the best quality and 0 representing the least quality but smallest file size.

+**Flags**: IR

+---
+## Attr: DSRequest.exportRawValues

+### Description
+Whether formatting settings should be applied to data being exported.
+Default behavior and the effect of setting of `exportRawValues` is described in the [Export Formatting overview](../kb_topics/exportFormatting.md#kb-topic-exports--formatting).

+### Groups

+- exportFormatting

+**Flags**: IRW

+---
+## Attr: DSRequest.exportDelimiter

+### Description
+The character to use as a field-separator in CSV exports.
+The default delimiter is comma.

 **Flags**: IR